Skip to main content

 Is the tasting menu worth it at Park-Restaurant Vogelherd?

-No tasting menu format is confirmed in available venue data, so this cannot be verified.
+No tasting menu format is confirmed in available venue data, so this cannot be.
 Given the farm-to-table cuisine type and €€ pricing, a shorter seasonal menu structure is more likely than a long omakase-style format.
 Confirm the menu structure directly before booking if this is a deciding factor for you.

 What are alternatives to Park-Restaurant Vogelherd in Zerbst?